 Like Irish crystal, Irish pottery is also highly sought-after by visitors to Ireland.

-The most popular Irish pottery brand is Belleek China, which houses a visitor’s center in County Fermanagh where you can sign up for a variety of experiences.
+The most popular Irish pottery brand is Belleek China, which can be found in its visitor’s center in County Fermanagh.

 Belleek makes so much more than pottery these days and you can buy a variety of Belleek products, including its beautiful Belleek Living designer jewelry and Belleek Classic tea sets, mugs, vases, and more in several retail outlets throughout Ireland.